RPI-Analytics/Markdown-RPI/README.md

 ## Who is this session for?

-Anyone who prepares classroom or lab content to be curated alone or in teams for deliverty to students.
+Anyone who prepares classroom or lab content to be curated alone or in teams for delivery to students.

 ## How can I use markdown to help me in the classroom?